 - Working with and supporting youth to seek out leadership opportunities in FACES as well as their schools and neighborhoods.

-Taylor Intermill is the Program Coordinator for the FACES of the Future Program in South Alameda County.
+Pat is the Program Coordinator for FACES for the Future in South Alameda County.